-Bear in mind the cardinal rule, then: dairy free does NOT necessarily mean milk free / milk-allergy safe.
-(Though almost certainly does mean lactose intolerance safe.)
+Bear in mind the cardinal rule: dairy free does NOT necessarily mean milk free / milk-allergy safe.
+(Although it almost certainly does mean lactose intolerance safe.)

 100% plant-based drinks (nut milks, soya milks, coconut milk, rice milk, oat milk), as well as yoghurts, desserts, ice cream and cream.

 Yoghurts and desserts.
 Carry or used to carry a ‘may contain milk’ warning.
 (Awaiting checks.)

 Nut-free chocolate.
 NB.
 Their carob chocolate products carry a ‘may contain dairy trace’ warning.

 Rice and vegan milks and drinks, almond ice cream.